Hairy Lip Fern

 Molecular (DNA) studies have revolutionized — and clarified — how biologists view the relationships among plants, animals, and other organisms.
 Just as it helps scientists determine how closely related a group of plants are, the same DNA tools help people discover their ancestry, prove paternity, and solve crimes.

 The name “lip fern” comes from the curled-under, liplike leaflet edges.
-The old genus name, Cheilanthes, means “lip/margin” and “flower,” also referring to the spore clusters’ liplike protectors.
-The current genus name, Myriopteris, means “very many” and “fern,” apparently referring to myriad of tiny, rounded, “beadlike” subleaflet lobes on many species in this group.
+The longtime genus name, Cheilanthes (pron. keel-ANN-theez), means “lip/margin” and “flower,” referring to the spore clusters’ liplike protectors.
+The newer alternate genus name, Myriopteris (pron. meer-ee-OPP-tur-iss), means “very many” and “fern,” apparently referring to myriad of tiny, rounded, “beadlike” subleaflet lobes on many species in this group.

 Hairy lip fern, like several other kinds of ferns, supplements its ability to get nutrients and moisture with symbiotic fungi (mycorrhizae), which are connected to the roots.

 Most ferns are associated with moist, rich, lowland soils in shady locations.
 One reason for this is that the sperm from the gametophyte generation must swim to reach eggs.
-Lip ferns, however, are zerophytic (dry-loving).
-Hairs on the surface of the waxy-coated leaves help prevent them from losing moisture, and apogamy (a form of asexual reproduction) lets them bypass the need for sperm.
+Lip ferns, however, are xerophytic (dry-loving).
+Hairs on the surface of the waxy-coated leaves help prevent them from losing moisture, and apogamy (a form of asexual reproduction) lets them bypass the need for sperm and fertilization.

 This species is listed as threatened or endangered in at least four states, all at the edges of its overall range.